johnyrose/yaasp/README.md

-# Yet Another AI Stock Advisor (YAASTA)
+# Yet Another AI Stocks Program

-Yet Another AI Stock Advisor (yaasta) is a stock recommendation tool that aims to give decent stock purchase recommendations.
+Yet Another AI Stocks Program (yaasp) is a stock recommendation CLI tool that aims to give decent stock purchase recommendations.

 It aims to represent the "reasonable person" that researches companies by reading news, analyzing their financial statements and comparing them to the rest of the market.